reactjs/react.dev/src/content/reference/react/useState.md

 }
 ```

-React will store the next state, render your component again with the new values, and update the UI.
+React will store the next state, render your Component again with the new values, and update the UI.

 <Pitfall>